MatrixAINetwork/go-matrix/README.md

 Step 8: Run 'Attach': ./gman attach /chaindata/gman.ipc (gman.ipc is generated under /chaindata when starting gman)

+### Starting up your member nodes (Linux & Mac) - for non-deposited users

+Step 1: Check out what you need to prepare (most of them can be obtaind from go-matrix repository)

+    /gman: exe file

+    /MANGenesis.json: genesis file

+    /chaindata: a folder which you should create

+    man.json: common profile which shall be put under /chaindata

+Step 2: Run Initiate command

+    ./gman  --datadir  /chaindata/   init    /MANGenesis.json

+Step 3: Start
+    ./gman --datadir /chaindata --networkid 1  --outputinfo 1 --syncmode 'full'

 ### Starting up your member nodes (Windows)
 Step 1: Check out what you need to prepare (most of them can be obtaind from go-matrix repository)